Estimated reading time: 13 minutes

 - Herschel bags (3) – Free

-Total spent $12
+Total spent: $12

-Thanks Jen P.
+Thanks Jen Peacock.

 CBB Words of Wisdom

-Top Chef Recipe Pick
+Top Recipe

-This Winter Detox Moroccan Sweet Potato Soup made by Marzia over at The Little Spice Jar looks right up my alley because it’s different and I enjoy all of the ingredients so why not put them together and see what magic can be made.
-I’m definitely going to make a pot of this soup.
+This Winter Detox Moroccan Sweet Potato Soup made by Marzia over at The Little Spice Jar looks right up my alley.

 Saturday Search Term Giggles